mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 He yelled, "Ginnu.
 Melna.
 Where are they?"

-But nobody knew who he was talking about.
 They laid him down against the railing on the side of the ship opposite Melna.
-Through shifting legs and feet she could see a giant burn against the right side of his body, as if someone had intentionally splattered the lantern oil had been splattered over his body.
+Through shifting legs and feet she could see a giant burn against the right side of his body as if the lantern oil had been intentionally spilled on him.

 She couldn't help but laugh.

-Shinna came back to Melna and said, "I don't know what you two did down there but you almost set the whole ship ablaze."
+Shinna came back to Melna and said, "You almost set the whole ship ablaze."

+"Were it me, I'd have finished the job."

 Melna kept her eyes fixed on Ramne, never letting his new disfigured form out of her memory.